 Referral to the Children’s Reporter

-When a young person is referred to the Children's Reporter, the Children’s Reporter may gather information about the young person's circumstances to decide whether there are legal 'grounds' (as detailed in section 67(2) of the Children's Hearings (Scotland) Act 2011) and whether a compulsory supervision order is necessary for the young person.
+When a child is referred to the Children's Reporter, the Children’s Reporter may gather information about their circumstances to decide whether there are legal 'grounds' (as detailed in section 67(2) of the Children's Hearings (Scotland) Act 2011) and whether a compulsory supervision order (CSO) is necessary for the child.
 If so, the Children's Reporter will arrange a hearing.
 Committal of an offence is one such legal ground for children over the age of 12.

-A children’s hearing is a legal meeting arranged to consider and make decisions about children and young people.
+A children’s hearing is a legal meeting arranged to consider and make decisions about a child.
 The hearing consists of three members of the local community who act as lay tribunal members, called panel members.
-The hearing can make a number of different decisions:
+The hearing can make a number of different decisions including that:

-- That formal, compulsory supervision measures are not required and discharge the case
+- Formal, compulsory supervision measures are not required and discharge the case

-- The panel members can decide that they need more information to help them make a decision and they can defer the hearing until a later date.
-In this case they can make decisions about what should happen to the young person in the meantime
+- More information is needed to help the panel make a decision and they can defer the hearing until a later date.
+In this case they can make decisions about what should happen to the child in the meantime.

 Jointly Reported Cases

-Have to be ‘jointly reported’ by the police to the Crown Office and Procurator Fiscal Service (COPFS) and the Children’s Reporter as per the Lord Advocate’s Guidelines for Reporting to Procurators Fiscal of offences alleged to have been committed by children (Mulholland, 2014; see also Standard 4 Scottish Government, 2021b).
+have to be ‘jointly reported’ by the police to the Crown Office and Procurator Fiscal Service (COPFS) and the Children’s Reporter as per the Lord Advocate’s Guidelines for Reporting to Procurators Fiscal of offences alleged to have been committed by children (Mulholland, 2014; see also Standard 4 Scottish Government, 2021b).

 - Prosecution in court;